prebid/prebid-js-plugin-brightcove/CONTRIBUTING.md

 - If the module does not have any tests, create a new test file
 - Group tests in a `describe` block
 - Test individual units of code within an `it` block
-- If you need to check `adloader.loadScript` in a test, use a `stub` rather than a `spy`. `spy`s trigger a network call which can result in a `script error` and cause unrelated unit tests to fail. `stub`s will let you gather information about the `adloader.loadScript` call without affecting external resources
 - When writing tests you may use ES2015 syntax if desired

 ### Test Examples